 - If you don’t show up, not only do people notice, but they call you and ask where you’ve been.
 The only time that happens in a commercial gym is when you miss a session with your overpaid trainer.

 - Leveling up – Because you get to keep track of how much you’re lifting, and you know how many reps and sets you’re doing, you get to see constant improvement.
-You also get to advance at your own pace, slowly working your way up towards doing the workouts as prescribed.
+You also get to advance at your own pace, slowly working your way up toward doing the workouts as prescribed.

 - Humbling yet encouraging – Yeah, you might end your workout lying on your back, but you have a sense of accomplishment when you finish a workout faster than last time.

 - Competition – It’s amazing how much further you’ll push yourself when surrounded by other people cheering you on and competing with you.

 - It introduces SO MANY people to weight lifting, especially women who would have never ever attempted to get off the treadmill and strength train.
 It’s like a gateway workout – you learn what you love and can specialize further from there.